serokell/ariadne/docs/usage-tui.md

 annotated with its arguments and their types.
 Optional arguments will be marked with "`?`".

 - `new-wallet pass: String? name: String? entropy-size: Int?`: create a new wallet with a passphrase, name and size of entropy.
-Size of entropy influences security of your wallet and the length of the mnemonic.
+Size of entropy influences the security of your wallet and the length of the mnemonic.
 Default value is 16 bytes, leading to mnemonics of 13 words.
 Ariadne mnemonics follow [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) with an addition of one extra word as mentioned above.
-- `new-account wallet: WalletId or Word name: String?`: create a new account in the specified or the currently selected wallet.
-You can specify wallet either by its ID or by its (zero-based) index in the wallet tree.
+- `new-account wallet: WalletId or Word name: String?`: create a new account in the specified or currently selected wallet.
+You can specify a wallet either by its ID or by its (zero-based) index in the wallet tree.
-- `new-address wallet: WalletId or Word account: Word pass: String?`: create a new address, supplying a passphrase for wallet, if any.
+- `new-address wallet: WalletId or Word account: Word pass: String?`: create a new address, supplying a passphrase for the wallet, if any.
 This command will use either the currently selected account or the one specified by `wallet` and `account` arguments.
-Once again, you can either use ID or index of wallet.
+Once again, you can either use an ID or an index of a wallet.
 Account is refered by its index in the wallet tree.
 - `balance`: get balance of the currently selected wallet or account.
 - `select wallet: WalletId or Word a: Word?`: select an item.
-Specify a wallet by its ID or index and then, optionally, specify index of an acccount in that wallet.
+Specify a wallet by its ID or index and then, optionally, specify an index of an acccount in that wallet.
   Like this: `select 3 1` to select the second account in the fourth wallet.
 - `rename name: String`: give a new name to the currently selected wallet or account.
-- `remove`: remove currently selected wallet or account.
+- `remove`: remove the currently selected wallet or account.
 - `restore pass: String? name: String? mnemonic: String full: Bool`: restore a wallet from mnemonic.
-  A passphrase is used to encrypt the restored wallet in Ariadne, it does not have to be the same as the passphrase the old wallet was encrypted with. `full` argument specifies whether Ariadne should perform a full restore: find all used accounts and addresses of the restored wallet in the blockchain.
+  A passphrase is used to encrypt the restored wallet in Ariadne, it does not have to be the same as the passphrase the old wallet was encrypted with. `full` argument specifies whether Ariadne should perform a full restore (find all used accounts and addresses of the restored wallet in the blockchain).
 - `restore-from-daedalus-file name: String? file: FilePath full: Bool`: restore wallet from Daedalus's secret file. `full` argument has the same effect as the `restore` command.
 Please note that the restored wallet will have the same passphrase as in Daedalus.